TritonDataCenter/rfd/rfd/0036/user-stories/jupiter-example-com-jenkins.md

 - Jenkins must be provisioned with an SSH key for Mariposa
 - Jenkins must be provisioned with an SSH key for GitHub deploy keys
-- Jenkins will effectively own the entire account until we have RBAC v2.
 - There needs to be a way to get the key onto Jenkins in the first place.

+Note that Jenkins will effectively own the entire account until we have RBAC v2.
+Once RBAC v2 is live, the Jenkin user will need the following permissions:
+- create projects
+- copy projects/manifests
+- update project manifests
+- trigger deploys of projects

+The Jenkins user will not need the following permissions:
+- launch containers
+- destroy containers
+- change account information
+- create new users or roles

 Because Jenkins is going to build containers locally (via Docker on KVM), operators provision the SSH keys with traditional configuration management (ex.
 Ansible) and bind-mount this into the Jenkins container running on KVM.
 Optionally, the operators can treat the KVM as a traditional VM and deploy Jenkins to it via configuration management.